GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-06 03:29:05 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-06 04:31:22 IST

 Current Weather in Coimbatore:
-Temperature: 21.18 °C
+Temperature: 22.88 °C
-Condition: few clouds
+Condition: mist